 Can I use the china Xbox receiver or the Microsoft OEM receiver like the one above for my Xbox One controller?

 I see people asking this question from time to time.
 But the short answer is “no” unfortunately.
 This was confirmed by us as we own an Xbox One controller.
 The Xbox One uses a different 2.4ghz wireless band than that of the original Xbox 360.
 The only reason for doing this has nothing to do with efficiency.
 And instead, it has to do with Microsoft wanting to be a group of assholes.
-Milking the average gamer of all of their money into buying new hardware.
+Milking the average gamer all of their money into buying new hardware.
 Finally, Microsoft released this Xbox One Adapter so you no longer have to plug/wreck your USB connector in “Wired” mode on your PC.
 This unit originally cost $30(USD).
-However, the price on the Wireless Adapter has been dropping steadily due to overall circulation.
+However, the price of the Wireless Adapter has been dropping steadily due to overall circulation.